-Review your e-commerce website analytics to know which webpages make shopping cart abandonment most likely, which products shoppers browse but do not buy, and investigate how you can make the user experience more positive and appealing to boost conversions.
-Also offer an easy, hassle-free returns policy to boost consumer confidence and their willingness to buy online.
-Nordstrom, Kohl’s and REI are renowned for their industry-leading, hassle-free returns policies.[ix]
+Review your eCommerce website analytics to know which webpages make shopping cart abandonment most likely, which products shoppers browse but do not buy, and investigate how you can make the user experience more positive and appealing to boost conversions.
+It also offers an easy, hassle-free returns policy to boost consumer confidence and their willingness to buy online.
+Nordstrom, Kohl’s, and REI are renowned for their industry-leading, hassle-free returns policies.[ix]

 Ensure your warehouses are stocked with all your bestselling products.
 Your forecasts should be based on historic sales trends, as well as real-time market insights to know what shoppers want now.

 Popular products during the holiday season are electronics, smartwatches, and toys; however, many companies faced out-of-stock issues and retail storage issues.
 In fact, products under $300 were 20% more likely to be out-of-stock.[x]

 According to a report by the Wall Street Journal, on Black Friday, Toys “R” Us’ website was in stock 62% of the time on the 100 top-selling toys.
 While that’s below the 95% recommended service level due to it being peak sales season, it’s on par with many other retailers.
 Wal-Mart Stores had a 63% in-stock rate, and Target had a 51% rate.[xi][xii]